What is Diabetes?

 The most common symptoms you may notice if your animal has high blood sugar are all caused by the loss of glucose in the urine.
 They are:

 - Urinating more

 - Increased hunger

 Other symptoms may include:

 - Hind limb weakness in cats

-- Coma in severe ketoacidosis
+- Coma or collapse if ketoacidosis develops

 If you notice any of these signs in your pet, please get them checked by your vet.